citado/RoadToPhD/README.md

 here we want to see different parameters and their effect on performance. some parameters tune an specific layer but create bottleneck in another layer.

+## How to write a proposal

+- Do not use different words for the same concept
+- Be specific about what you are doing, measuring, etc.
+- Do not use etcetra
+- Chapters can be read without any dependency
+- Use specific citation in each line even for other sections or chapters

 ## Literature Sources 📚

 - [Google Scholar](https://scholar.google.com/)